theREALdebater/eclat/doc/pxcr/rts.md

 A hosted RTS can receive various _signals_ from its host platform, telling it that something has happened or that there is a change in its circumstances.

-AdaOS Native also generates these signals, as a way of controlling assemblies .....
+AdaOS Native also generates these signals, as a way of controlling partitions .....

-The [environment task](#envtask) of the target assembly traps these signals .....
+The [environment task](#envtask) of the target partition traps these signals .....

 .....